rpm --install dkms-22.214.171.124-1.noarch.rpm

 have now moved to the OLD directory.

-If you have any queries or problems with these RPMs, please raise a ticket on the bug tracker or contact the packager, Paul Howarth <firstname.lastname@example.org> directly.
+If you have any queries or problems with these RPMs, please contact the packager, Paul Howarth <firstname.lastname@example.org> directly.